HeyWray/SRUS-TW-Games/knowledge-and-reflection.md

 1. All of the above functions are hash functions.
 Explain how so - what key properties do they all share?

->  They are all hash functions because they all share the property of taking in a value (usually called a key) and returning a value.
-(Can manipluate. avoid key).
+>  They are all hash functions because they all share the property of taking in a value (usually called a key), manipulate the value and returning a new value.

 2. What are the advantages and disadvantages of each of the above hash functions?
 Evaluate in terms of uniformity, determinism, efficiency, collision resistance, sensitivity to input changes, and security[1](#Reference).
-You may need to do some reasearch to answer this question 😱
+You may need to do some research to answer this question 😱

 > 1. Is straightforward, efficient, and returns the same value every time; however, it will always produce a collision and there is no security or scalability.
 > 2. Is efficient and has middling levels of collisions depending on the size.
 Security wise it can work, but it is not bulletproof by any means.